Dr Ingrid Westendorp (I.)

 Ingrid Westendorp teaches bachelor courses in International Law at the Faculty of Law and at the University College Maastricht, and a master course on Human Rights of Women in the context of the master’s programme Globalisation and Law of the Faculty of Law.
 Until December 2018, she coordinated a NUFFIC subsidized 4-year project on capacity building International Law at the Faculty of Law of the Padjadaran University in Bandung, Indonesia and she participated in the research project ‘Mail Order Brides’ of the European Parliament.

 In addition to her research and teaching obligations, she is the vice-chair of the Association of Human Rights Institutes (AHRI), and a board member of the Maastricht Centre for Human Rights.
 She is also an active member of the Working Group Indonesia of the Dutch Ministry of Foreign Affairs and Development Cooperation.

 - Economic, social and cultural rights, in particular the right to adequate housing and the right to land

 - The influence of culture and tradition on women's human rights

 Professional career history

 After graduating in 1998, Ingrid Westendorp was appointed as a lecturer/junior researcher with the International and European Law department of Maastricht University.
 She started on her PhD thesis in 2001 and she defended her thesis on 'Women and Housing; Gender Makes a Difference' on 1 June 2007.
 In 2015 she was promoted to senior lecturer/researcher.
 Since 2008, she has been involved in projects in Indonesia.
-Currently, she is coordinating a NICHE project on capacity building International Law with the Padjadjaran University in Bandung.
+Until December 2018, she coordinated a NICHE project on capacity building International Law with the Padjadjaran University in Bandung.

 Senior lecturer/researcher with the International and European Law department.
 Specialised in International Law and Woman and Law